We accept all clothing brands for sizes newborn through juniors as long as they are in season and in EXCELLENT condition.

 We follow our clothing guidelines closely to make sure that our racks do not get overfilled and we have tons of quality, in season, items available to our shoppers.
 Our clothing limit is 250 items per consignor except for our Perry Hall event which does not have clothing limits at this time.

-Short sleeves, long sleeves and sweaters
+Short sleeves, long sleeves and tank tops

 Shorts, pants, leggings, jeans, athletic pants